 - Related guide: Compare the best stocks and shares ISA accounts

-According to the latest statistics from the FTSE AIM all share index, AIM currently has 765 firms with an overall market capitalisation of £60.5bn (down from £97.6 billion in Mar 2019).
-So it is definitely a market to look at.
+According to the latest statistics (Jan 2024) from the FTSE AIM all-share index, AIM currently has 744 firms (down from a peak of 1,694 in 2007) with an overall market capitalisation of £77bn (down from £104 billion in Mar 2019).
+But even though the amount of companies and overall value is falling, it is still a stock market worth investing in.

 Five things to know about buying AIM stocks:

 - It’s not just small companies on AIM.
-There are 15 stocks with a market capitalisation above £1 billion (Dec 22)
+There are 11 stocks (down from 15 in Dec 22) with a market capitalisation above £1 billion.

 - AIM stocks can be very volatile, even the largest.
 But returns can be very good if timed correctly.
 Occasionally, you may even grab a ten-bagger.